hyosung11/Launch-School/journal.md

 14:57 Finished KSS in 39:07 because I took shorter rests and also didn't do QL straddle which I don't like because it's painful and I want a better alternative.
 I'm going to shower now.
 My face is itching again.
 Ugh.
 Read some from the *Pragmatic Programmer* while stretching.
 They say learn a new language and start reading a new book after this one.

 15:21 Rinsed off and put the Tecnu? stuff all over and buzzed my hair a little.
 Feel itchy in a few spots.
 Ugh.

+15:51 Humming along through the Objects exercises in JavaScript Basics.
+I've got three more to do, but the study session starts soon.

+17:27 Playing with the code after the code after the study session.
+I need to learn the different array methods.